5 min. to read.

 In both Matthew and Mark’s gospels, it was an unnamed woman who did this.
 No further information about her is given.
 In Luke’s gospel, the woman is also unnamed, but she is known.
 For unspecified reasons, the dinner guests consider her a sinner and take offense at her forwardness with Jesus.
 She weeps over Jesus, and his interaction with her is centered on forgiveness.
 In John’s gospel, the woman is Mary, the sister of Martha and Lazarus.

 In all the versions, this unexpected act evokes a reaction.
 In Matthew, Mark & John, someone in the room considers this an irresponsible waste of resources and says so.
 In Matthew’s version, it’s the disciples in general.
 Mark puts the words in the mouth of some indignant but unnamed guest.
 In John’s version, it is Judas the Betrayer who levels the criticism.
 For Luke, the problem isn’t the lavish waste.
 The problem is the woman herself.
-Simon, the host of the meal and a religious leader, thanks the woman doesn’t know her place.
+Simon, the host of the meal and a religious leader, thinks the woman doesn’t know her place.

-In all the versions, Jesus intervenes on her behalf.
+In all four versions, Jesus intervenes on the woman’s behalf.
 In Matthew, Mark, and John, he stops the criticism, saying she is doing a beautiful thing.
 Certainly, spending resources to care for the poor is essential, but the time for honoring Jesus in this way is running out.
 Her intention is honorable, and regardless of the reason the woman did this, Jesus receives it as preparation for his burial.
 In Luke’s version, the implication is that Jesus rescued this woman from something difficult and sinful.
 She was lavishly expressing much love to Jesus because he had forgiven much sin.
 In three of the Gospels, Jesus says her act would be remembered as long as his story is told.
 (Here we are, talking about it!)

 What can we hear in this story if we read it through the lens of lent?
 Lent invites us to let go of those things that get in the way of an encounter with Jesus.
 Where in this story is an encounter with Jesus being missed?